lussierc/karen-lu-cooking/content/posts/easy-cheesy-enchilada-casserole.md

 * 1 teaspoon ground cumin
 * ½ cup salsa
 * salt & pepper to taste
-* any toppings such as lettuce, avocado, onion, sour cream, etc. you like
+* any toppings such as cilantro, lettuce, avocado, onion, sour cream, etc. you like

 *Directions:*